 As a result of reductions in funding from central government, the housing service needs to make £3.15 million savings by 2020/21.
 These are in addition to the £15.05 million savings the council needs to make from its ‘General Fund’ budget (which covers everything apart from council housing).

-What is the consultation on service charges for tenants about?
+What was the consultation on service charges for tenants about?

-You can complete the questionnaire on revising service charges for tenants from 24 October 2018 until 16 January 2019.
-In addition to this, you can email us at email@example.com.
+The consultation on revising service charges for tenants was open from 24 October 2018 until 16 January 2019.

 For all budget proposals an Equalities and Safety Impact Assessment is carried out to consider the potential effects of the proposals and plan mitigations.
 Please also refer to the frequently asked questions for more information.